hgroener/diversity_in_poetry_generation/README.md

-# This is a fork of the repository https://github.com/b3nji87/master-thesis-diversity-in-poetry-generation
+# Diversity in Poetry Generation

-# Master Thesis: Diversity in Poetry Generation
+# Soon to be updated!

 This repository contains code that can be used to reproduce the results obtained in the master thesis project "Diversity in Poetry Generation".